abhishekarya1/myblog/content/post/2018-09-15-cosmos-a-spacetime-odyssey-ep-2.md

 ![Titan](/img/cosmos2/ep2/titan.jpg)

 Titan is a lot different from our world.
-But it may harbour life.
+But it may harbor life.
 Like Earth, it has an atmosphere that is mostly Nitrogen, but it's four times denser.
 The atmosphere has no oxygen at all, and the planet is far colder, the average surface temperature on Titan is -179 degrees Celsius.
-On Titan there is smoggy haze above the surface, always.
-Like Earth it rains on Titan.
+On Titan, there is smoggy haze above the surface, always.
+Like Earth, it rains on Titan.
 It has rivers and coastlines, hundreds of lakes, vapor rising from the lakes condenses and falls as rains just like the water cycle on Earth.
 But, the rains are not water, it is Methanes and Ethanes.
-It has a lot of frozen water, infact the mountains on Titan are made of water-ice.
+It has a lot of frozen water, in fact, the mountains on Titan are made of water-ice.
 But it is far too cold for water to be in liquid form.

 If you took all the oil and natural gas on Earth, it would amount to a tiny fraction of Titan's reserves.

 Though it is difficult to imagine life in this harsh surroundings, we must remember that when life started on Earth, it was not fully stable, life always finds a way.
-There might be different kind of creatures there, one that inhale Hydrogen and exhale Methane, metabolise Acetylene instead of sugar as an energy source, the nature controls the formation of life.
+There might be a different kind of creatures there, one that inhales Hydrogen and exhales Methane, metabolize Acetylene instead of sugar as an energy source, nature controls the formation of life.

 [Kraken Mare](https://en.wikipedia.org/wiki/Kraken_Mare) is the largest known body of liquid on the surface of Saturn's moon Titan.
 It was discovered by the space probe Cassini and was named in 2008 after the Kraken, a legendary sea monster.
 It is mainly composed of Methane.
 Who knows what might be lurking in its depths.